 Whenever your company has too much inventory, you’re needlessly tying up cash.

-For example, let’s say you run a retail clothes shop, and you tend to sell around 200 jumpers per month.
+For example, let’s say you run a retail clothing shop, and you tend to sell around 200 jumpers per month.
 So, when you’re ordering more stock from your supplier, it wouldn’t make any sense to buy 800 jumpers, would it That’s because you know your chances of selling 800 jumpers in a month is totally unrealistic.
-You’d just be turning your company’s liquid cash into stock that you can’t move.
+You’d just be turning your company’s liquid cash into a stock that you can’t move.

 That’s how you tie up cash, and it can put you in a real bind if unforeseen circumstances strike and you need to spend money on some other pressing matter.